arvkevi/GlitchMiner/README.md

 - **Security Assurance:** Detect and address glitch tokens that may expose vulnerabilities.
 - **Performance Enhancement:** Improve the accuracy and reliability of your models by eliminating unpredictable behaviors.
 - **Easy Integration:** GlitchMiner directly supports Hugging Face models.
-- **Scalable and Efficient:** The tool is optimized for both small and large models, making it suitable for research and production environments.
+- **Quantization Support:** GlitchMiner supports multiple quantization levels, enabling it to run efficiently even on GPUs with limited memory, making it accessible for a wider range of hardware configurations.

 With GlitchMiner, researchers and developers can confidently deploy LLMs in critical applications, knowing that potential glitches have been identified and mitigated.